stadium-software/environment-identifier/README.md

 ```
 5. Drag the "EnvironmentIdentifyer" global script into the Event Handler (below the *List*)
 6. Enter parameters for the script
-   1. BarPosition: the location where the bar will be shown (e.g. top, left or bottom).
+   1. BarPosition: the location where the bar will be shown.
+Supported are: top, left, right or bottom.
 The default is top
    2. Environments: Select the List containing the environments defined above from the dropdown

 ![Script Parameters Example](images/GlobalScriptInputs.png)